Mithridates II of the Bosporus: Early life

 His father sent Mithridates to Pergamon to be educated, where he became a leading citizen of that city.
 Mithridates was a tetrarch over the Trocmi tribe.

-Roman Civil War
+Caesar's civil war

-In the winter of 48/47 BC, Julius Caesar was under siege in Alexandria by the armies of Achillas, guardian and general for King Ptolemy XIII Theos Philopator.
+In the winter of 48-47 BC, Julius Caesar was under siege in Alexandria by the armies of Achillas, guardian and general for King Ptolemy XIII Theos Philopator.
 Mithridates raised an army and came to Caesar's relief.
-In the aftermath of the Battle of Zela, Caesar made him king of the Bosporan Kingdom.
+In the aftermath of the Second Battle of Zela, Caesar made him king of the Bosporan Kingdom.
 Mithridates's niece Dynamis and her husband Asander were the ruling monarchs at the time, and were defeated by Mithridates's army.

-Reign as King of the Bosporus
+King of the Bosporus

-Mithridates reign was short-lived, as Asander defeated him in 47/46 BC.
+Mithridates reign was short-lived, as Asander defeated him in 47 or 46 BC.
 Apparently, Mithridates died shortly after that.
 Sometime between 27 and 17 BC, Augustus formally recognised Asander as king of Bosporus.

-Culture

-Mithridates was portrayed by Furio Meniconi in the 1963 film Cleopatra.